Aleks-Iv-coder/Food-delivery-site/README.md

 ## Download

-You can pul this repo.
+You can pull this repo.
 Please dont't forget to check package.js and use ' npm -i ' to dowload all dependencies.
 Also you will need instal [json-server](https://github.com/typicode/json-server) package as for product cards that is rendering dynamically of the you will need to use the json-server.